octopwn/octopwn-wasm-documentation/docs/plugins/scanners/smbwebdav.md

 #### credential
 Specifies the ID of the credential to use for authentication.

 Enter the ID of the credential stored in the Credentials Window.
+A standard domain user is sufficient.

 #### targets
 Specifies the targets to scan.